The Code Switch Holiday Book Guide

 "Earlier this year, one of Puerto Rico's most respected writers, Luis Negrón, opened a tiny book shop in the Santurce neighborhood of San Juan.
 Its selection is small, personally curated by Negrón, and comprised almost exclusively of Puerto Rican authors.
 I walked in one day and Negrón and I got to talking about a story I'd recently done about a small-town cemetery in Puerto Rico's mountains that Hurricane Maria had heavily damaged.
 Its closure had been a source of great trauma for the town's residents.
 They'd been unable to visit their loved ones' graves for nearly two years.

 " 'Reverence for the dead runs very deep here,' " Negrón told me.
-Then he walked over to a display table in his shop's window and picked up a thin little book, just 96 pages: El Entierro de Cortijo, (Cortijo's Burial) — by Edgardo Rodríguez Juliá.
+Then he walked over to a display table in his shop's window and picked up a thin little book, just 96 pages: El Entierro de Cortijo, (Cortijo's Wake) — by Edgardo Rodríguez Juliá.
 Written in 1983, the book is a beautifully composed chronicle of the 1982 funeral of Rafael Cortijo, one of Puerto Rico's most beloved percussionists and orchestra leaders.
 It was an event that brought Puerto Rico's musical luminaries together in mourning, but more than that, it provided — through its ritual — a window into Puerto Rican society; into its values systems, its contradictions, and its relationship with memory and loss.
 Into its notions of love and humility and masculinity and respect."

 Who else might like this book?
 "People interested in Puerto Rico, great music, social rituals, and Spanish-language narrative nonfiction.
 Anyone, really.
 It's a great book."